Archives Library Information Center (ALIC)

 Genealogy

-Links for how to do genealogical research, genealogy resources around the world, and databases of family trees.
+A selection of links for how to do genealogical research, genealogy resources around the world, and searchable databases.

 For information on how to do genealogical research at the National Archives, please see the Genealogy section of the NARA web site.